* Blasphemy: Blasphemy is the act of swearing using God’s name, saying bad things about God, or doing disrespectful things against God

 * Commandments: Laws of conduct written on stone and given to Moses by God at Mt.
 Sinai

-* Confess: Confess is used in two major ways in the Bible.
+* Confess: Confess is used in two significant ways in the Bible.
 The first type of confession is the confession or admission of sin.
 The second kind of confession is the confession of faith.
-This is where the Christian declares his or her faith, usually publicly, or declares his or her faith as a part of witnessing
+This is where the Christian declares their faith, usually publicly, or declares their faith as a part of witnessing

 * Covenant: A legal promise between two people or groups.
 Some kinds of covenants apply equally to both sides, like a marriage, or only one side like God’s promises.